UNCLASSIFIED (U)

 9 FAM 202.3-3(B)(3) (U) Parole Authorization for Individuals Outside the United States – Parole of Removed Individuals Who Successfully Appeal Removal Decision

 (U) If an individual who was previously removed from the United States successfully appeals the removal decision and wishes to return to the United States, the individual must receive a parole authorization from ICE.
 See ICE Policy Directive Number 11061.1.
 If ICE determines that it will facilitate the return to the United States of a previously removed individual in this circumstance, it will send a parole notification to the consular section.
-After receiving such parole notification from ICE, you must process the case promptly, following the standard operating procedures for parole cases outlined in 9 FAM 202.3-4(D) below.
-If you are contacted by an individual who appears to fall within this category, you must notify the parole portfolio holder in CA/VO/F and advise the individual to contact the ICE Public Advocate (EROPublicAdvocate@ice.dhs.gov; 202-732-3100).
+After receiving such parole notification from ICE, process the case promptly, following the standard operating procedures for parole cases outlined in 9 FAM 202.3-4(D) below.
+If you are contacted by an individual who appears to fall within this category, notify the parole portfolio holder in CA/VO/F and advise the individual to contact the ICE Public Advocate (EROPublicAdvocate@ice.dhs.gov; 202-732-3100).

 9 FAM 202.3-4 Unavailable